EnneagramGut Center

 For individuals who identify as Type 1, growth typically involves cultivating greater self-compassion and tolerance for imperfection.
 Riso and Hudson (1999) recommend that Ones practice noticing the inner critic without automatically obeying it, learning to distinguish between genuine ethical discernment and compulsive fault-finding.
 A foundational practice is to observe moments of irritation or resentment without immediately acting on them, creating space between the impulse to correct and the decision to respond.
 This process of dis-identification from the superego allows the One to access their natural wisdom without being driven by anxiety about wrongness.

 Developing a regular practice of play, spontaneity, and sensory enjoyment is equally important for the One's growth path.
-Because Ones tend to approach life as a series of tasks to be completed correctly, deliberately engaging in activities with no productive purpose, such as unstructured creative expression, physical play, or simply savoring a meal without multitasking, can help loosen the grip of perfectionism.
+Because Ones approach life as a series of tasks to be completed correctly, deliberately engaging in activities with no productive purpose, such as unstructured creative expression, physical play, or simply savoring a meal without multitasking, can help loosen the grip of perfectionism.
 Palmer (1988) emphasizes that Ones benefit from practices that reconnect them with bodily pleasure and emotional spontaneity, counterbalancing their habitual over-reliance on mental control.

 Finally, Ones are encouraged to practice expressing anger directly and constructively rather than allowing it to accumulate as resentment.
 Naranjo (1994) observes that the One's relationship with anger is central to their growth, and that learning to acknowledge and articulate frustration in the moment, without moralizing or blaming, represents a significant developmental achievement.
 Daniels et al. (2018) found that ongoing Enneagram self-study was associated with ego development gains, suggesting that sustained self-observation is itself a powerful growth practice for this type.